sezna/sezna.github.io/content/posts/a-time-for-mercy.md

 ---
-title: "A Time for Mercy by John Grisham"
+title: "Book Review: A Time for Mercy by John Grisham"
 date: 2022-07-03T09:24:36-08:00
 draft: false
 ---